YuvalAilon/SAP_Language/README.md

 ### Integer
 The datatype stored in memory and registers.
 ### Tuple
-A "Turing Tuple", created to aid with implementation of a turing machine.
+The "Turing Tuple" was created to aid with implementation of a turing machine.
 A tuple holds 5 characters and is denoted with the use of backslash characters:

 ```
 \a b c d e\